MI-AFP/tutorials/tutorials/03_branching.md

        _               -> "unknown"  -- "default" match
 ```

 You need to be careful that you cover all the cases with `case-of`.
-If you hit some case which is not covered an exception will come up in runtime:
+If you hit some case which is not covered an exception will come up at runtime:

 ```
 *Main> badDescribeBW (RGB 0 0 0)